-6.1.
-The Board acknowledges the mandatory conditions attaching to premises and occasional licences laid down in schedules 3 and 4 of the Act, together with mandatory conditions attached by regulation to premises which are open beyond 1 a.m. on any day.
-Mandatory conditions current at the date of publication of this policy are attached at Appendices 3 to 5.
+- 6.1.
+The Board acknowledges the mandatory conditions attaching to premises and occasional licences laid down in schedules 3 and 4 of the Act, together with mandatory conditions attached by regulation to premises which are open beyond 1 a.m. on any day. - 6.2.

-6.2.
 Where relevant representations are made, the Board will make an objective judgement as to whether other conditions may need to be attached to a licence to secure achievement of the licensing objectives.
 Any conditions arising as a result of representations will primarily focus on the impact of the activities taking place at the licensed premises, on those attending the premises and members of the public living, working or engaged in normal activity in the vicinity of the premises, and will cover matters that are within the control of the licence holder.
 The Board will seek to avoid the imposition of disproportionate conditions.
-In this connection, the Board may consider attaching a condition requiring the premises licence holder and / or designated premises manager to takeup membership of any Pubwatch or similar scheme operating in the area and to participate fully in its operation, including the effective sharing of information.
-6.3.
+The Board may consider attaching a condition requiring the premises licence holder and / or designated premises manager to take-up membership of any Pubwatch or similar scheme operating in the area and to participate fully in its operation, including the effective sharing of information. - 6.3.
 The Board recognises that all applications should be considered on their own merits.
-Any condition attached to a licence will be derived either from the licence holder's operating plan or a representation and will be tailored to each individual premises.
-6.4.
+Any condition attached to a licence will be derived either from the licence holder's operating plan or a representation and will be tailored to each individual premises. - 6.4.
 The Board understands that applicants may suggest conditions which they consider are necessary to achieve the five licensing objectives.
 If an applicant volunteers a prohibition or restriction in their operating plan because their assessment has determined such prohibition or restriction to be appropriate, such prohibition or restriction if adopted by the Board will be attached as a condition of the licence and will be enforceable as such.